Illarion-eV/Illarion-Dev/README.md

 ## 4. Updating the server

-You should update your local copy of this repository on a regular basis.
+You should keep your local copy of this repository up-to-date.

-The database is always a current copy of the official development server database excluding character data.
+The database is initially created as a copy of the official development server database excluding character data.
 You may update the database at any time to incorporate changes made to the online database.
-However, you need to be aware that **_this will overwrite any changes you made to the local database_**.
+However, be aware that **_this will overwrite any changes you made to the local database_**.
 To update the database run `reset-database` while the server is down.

 ## 5. Script development

-Reloading the scripts on the local server works as it does on the official server.
+Reloading scripts on the local server works as it does on the official server.
 You need to use the reload command (!fr) in-game for the server to load all scripts.

 This server reads scripts directly from your working copy of the